Best Pergola Designs And Ideas For Your Backyard Retreat

 Sleeping under the stars has never been more enticing.
 If you have a small yard and you’re looking for a unique piece to really help your space stand out, a rocking bed under your pergola could be just the thing.

 You can drape white linens over top for extra shade and place a couple of lounge chairs underneath for relaxed seating.
-With the linens blowing in the breeze and the sun peeking through, you’ll feel as if you’re beachfront in the French Riviera rather than poolside in your backyard.
+With the linens blowing in the breeze and the sun peeking through, you’ll feel as if you’re beachfront in the French Riviera rather than sitting by the pool in your own backyard.
 Glass of champagne optional.

 Factors To Consider When Choosing A Pergola

 Before you can do anything else, you need to determine the amount of money you’re willing to spend on your pergola project.
-The cost of pergolas can range anywhere from $1,000 – $6,000 or more, so it’s important to start your project with an amount you’re willing to spend in mind.
+The cost of pergolas can range anywhere from $1,000 – $6,000 or more, so it’s important to start your project with the amount you’re willing to spend in mind.

 Your Home’s Location And Climate

-As far as climate goes, choose your materials wisely.
-Softer woods will weather much quicker in harsh winters than metal or even vinyl.
-The goal is the make the pergola last as long as possible.
-Be intentional when choosing materials for your pergola to save on maintenance in the long run.
+It’s also important to consider climate.
+Softer woods will weather much more quickly in harsh winter than metal or even vinyl pergolas.
+The goal is to make your pergola last as long as possible, so be intentional when choosing materials to save on maintenance down the road.

-A fixture is permanently attached to the house while personal property can be easily removed without damage or making changes to the house.
-How long do you plan on staying in this house?
-If it’s not long, the personal property option is best.
-This way, you have the option to take the pergola with you when you leave.
+A fixture is permanently attached to the house, while personal property can easily be removed without damage or changes to the primary structure.
+So how long do you plan on staying in your current house?
+If it’s not long, the personal property pergola option may be the best.
+That way, you have the option to bring the pergola with you when you leave.
 A fixed pergola, on the other hand, can add resale value to the property.

-Where Can I Buy A Pergola?
-You can buy a pergola at most home improvement stores.
-Walmart even has a low-cost pergola you can order online.
+Pergolas can be built from custom designs or prefab kits.
+You can purchase a pergola at most home improvement stores.
+Walmart even has several low-cost pergolas you can order online.

-Will A Pergola Increase My Home’s Value?
-As mentioned before, pergolas do add value to your home.
-An estimate for your return on investment is about 50 – 80% of what you spent on the project.
-But if you’re adding a pergola to your property, don’t do it solely to add property value to your home – be sure to actually get some use out of it.
+As mentioned before, pergolas can add value to your home.
+An estimate for your return on investment is about 50% – 80% of what you spent on the project.
+But if you’re adding a pergola to your property, don’t do it solely to add property value – be sure to actually get some use out of it.

-Can I Build A Pergola Myself?
-Building a pergola can be very simple or very difficult depending on which building plan you pick.
+Building a pergola can be very simple or very challenging depending on your specific building plans.
 However, most pergolas are simple structures that anyone with a basic knowledge of building large structures can tackle with ease.
 There are a variety of DIY pergola building blueprints and tutorials on sites like Pinterest and Youtube that can be utilized to navigate the process.
-The key is to know your skill set and know when it’s time to ask for help from a professional.
+The key is to know your skill set and when it’s time to ask for help from a professional.

-Will I Need A Permit To Build My Pergola?
 Most cities don’t require a building permit to build a pergola, especially smaller ones that aren’t attached to your house.
-Make sure to double-check with your local municipality, as these laws vary by location.
+But make sure to double check with your local municipality before you begin building, as these laws vary by location.

 How To Spruce Up A Rental Property